Guide to Shipping & Handling

 Most 3PLs today offer the following:

-- The order fulfillment process at scale, including storage, picking, and packing
+- The order fulfilment process at scale, including storage, picking, and packing

 - Discounted rates due to high shipping volume across thousands of clients